Chronovyan/4everCode/docs/CONTRIBUTING.md

-# Contributing to Chronovyan
+# Contributing to 4ever

-Thank you for your interest in contributing to Chronovyan!
+Thank you for your interest in contributing to 4ever!
 We welcome contributions from everyone.

 ## How to Contribute